 The classic casserole is made using a can of cream of mushroom soup.
 Cream soups are typically made with flour, so I prefer to make my own cream (of chicken) soup following A Pinch of Healthy’s recipe with one simple modification – I use corn starch in place of flour.

-For this Thanksgiving vegetable side dish, you need the following ingredients:
+For this gluten-free Thanksgiving vegetable side dish, you need the following ingredients: